Mysuru Junction–MGR Chennai Central Vande Bharat Express

-The 20663/20664 Mysuru Junction - MGR Chennai Central Vande Bharat Express is India's 46th Vande Bharat Express train, connecting the cultural capital city of Mysuru in Karnataka with the coastal capital city Chennai in Tamil Nadu.
+The 20663/20664 Mysuru - MGR Chennai Central Vande Bharat Express is India's 46th Vande Bharat Express train, connecting the cultural capital city of Mysuru in Karnataka with the coastal capital city Chennai in Tamil Nadu.
 This express train was inaugurated by Prime Minister Narendra Modi via video conferencing from Ahmedabad on March 12, 2024.

 Overview

-This train is operating by Indian Railways, connecting Mysuru Jn, Mandya, KSR Bengaluru City Jn, Krishnarajapuram, Katpadi Jn and MGR Chennai Central.
+This train is operating by Indian Railways, connecting Mysuru Junction and MGR Chennai Central.
 It is currently operated with train numbers 20663/20664 on 6 days a week basis.

 As per latest updates from South Western Railways, this express train W.E.F.
 30 July 2024 will operate on Wednesdays instead of Thursdays due to the maintenance schedule changes.

 Rakes

 It is the forty-fourth 2nd Generation and twenty-ninth Mini Vande Bharat 2.0 Express train which was designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India Initiative.